JefTek/msgraph-sdk-powershell/src/PersonalContacts/PersonalContacts/docs/v1.0-beta/New-MgUserContactFolder.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[ChildFolders <IMicrosoftGraphContactFolder[]>]`: The collection of child folders in the folder.
 Navigation property.
 Read-only.
 Nullable.
-  - `[Contacts <IMicrosoftGraphContact1[]>]`: The contacts in the folder.
+  - `[Contacts <IMicrosoftGraphContact[]>]`: The contacts in the folder.
 Navigation property.
 Read-only.
 Nullable.
     - `[Categories <String[]>]`: The categories associated with the item
     - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
     - `[AssistantName <String>]`: The name of the contact's assistant.
     - `[Birthday <DateTime?>]`: The contact's birthday.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Children <String[]>]`: The names of the contact's children.
     - `[CompanyName <String>]`: The name of the contact's company.
     - `[Department <String>]`: The contact's department.
     - `[DisplayName <String>]`: The contact's display name.
 You can specify the display name in a create or update operation.
 Note that later updates to other properties may cause an automatically generated value to overwrite the displayName value you have specified.
 To preserve a pre-existing value, always include it as displayName in an update operation.
     - `[EmailAddresses <IMicrosoftGraphTypedEmailAddress[]>]`: The contact's email addresses.
-      - `[Address <String>]`: The email address of the person or entity.
+      - `[Address <String>]`: The email address of an entity instance.
-      - `[Name <String>]`: The display name of the person or entity.
+      - `[Name <String>]`: The display name of an entity instance.
-      - `[OtherLabel <String>]`:
+      - `[OtherLabel <String>]`: To specify a custom type of email address, set type to other, and assign otherLabel to a custom string.
+For example, you may use a specific email address for your volunteer activities.
+Set type to other, and set otherLabel to a custom string such as Volunteer work.
       - `[Type <String>]`: emailType
     - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the contact.
-Read-only.
 Nullable.
       - `[Id <String>]`: Read-only.
     - `[FileAs <String>]`: The name the contact is filed under.
     - `[Flag <IMicrosoftGraphFollowupFlag>]`: followupFlag
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[CompletedDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
+        - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
+For example, '2019-04-16T09:00:00'.
         - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
-See below for more possible values.
+See below for possible values.
       - `[DueDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
       - `[FlagStatus <String>]`: followupFlagStatus
       - `[StartDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
-    - `[Gender <String>]`:
+    - `[Gender <String>]`: The contact's gender.
     - `[Generation <String>]`: The contact's generation.
     - `[GivenName <String>]`: The contact's given name.
     - `[ImAddresses <String[]>]`: The contact's instant messaging (IM) addresses.